suborbital/docs/website/docs/atmo/runnable-api/graphql-requests.md

 # GraphQL requests

 You can use the `graphql` namespace of the Runnable API to make GraphQL queries from your Runnable code.
 GraphQL is a common way of exposing external APIs, and makes connecting to external services very straightforward.

-For Rust, these methods are available under the `graphql` module, for example `graphql::query()`.
-For TypeScript/AssemblyScript, they are prefixed with graphQL, for example `import { graphQLQuery } from '@suborbital/suborbital'`
+For Rust, these methods are available under the `graphql` module

+Example: `graphql::query()`.

+For TypeScript/AssemblyScript, they are prefixed with graphQL.

+Example: `import { graphQLQuery } from '@suborbital/suborbital'`

 The following namespace methods are available: